 Cancer is the health care issue of our time.
-Our progress is palatable; yet, the road ahead remains long and difficult.
+Our progress is palpable; yet, the road ahead remains long and difficult.

 My connection to the Dana-Farber Cancer Institute goes back several decades, through three different cancer diagnoses.
 I started in October 1985 being treated for non-Hodgkin’s lymphoma by Dr. Emil Frei, who quickly brought in to my treatment the redoubtable Dr. Lee Nadler, now an old friend, to whom I will be forever grateful.
 Through prostate cancer (1999) and kidney cancer (2019), I have always found both the expertise and the friends I needed at Dana-Farber.

 But my support and philanthropic activity for Dana-Farber are motivated by more than gratitude and personal experience.
 Cancer is the health care issue of our time.
-Our progress is palatable; yet, the road ahead remains long and difficult.
+Our progress is palpable; yet, the road ahead remains long and difficult.
 Not to be a soldier in this war is to miss out; to ignore the defining health issue of our time is to ignore a key element of our lives.
 And, this is not a spectator sport.

 Please join me, enthusiastically, in this general campaign; and, generously, in The Dana-Farber Campaign to Defy Cancer, both!

 The Dana-Farber team is truly helping to push the bounds of medical research.

 I became involved with Dana-Farber in 2013 when I started as the CEO of a major supermarket company that supported the Jimmy Fund.
 I was immediately impressed by the twin missions of helping individuals fighting cancer and at the same time researching solutions to help us overcome this disease which kills millions of people every year around the globe.